knative/docs/docs/eventing/getting-started.md

 apiVersion: eventing.knative.dev/v1alpha1
 kind: Trigger
 metadata:
-  name: foo-display
+  name: hello-display
 spec:
   filter:
     sourceAndType:
-      type: foo
+      type: greeting
   subscriber:
     ref:
      apiVersion: v1
      kind: Service
-     name: foo-display
+     name: hello-display
 END
 ```

 Take notice of the attributes of the `Filter`.
 All Knative events use a specification for describing event data called [`CloudEvent`](https://cloudevents.io/).
 Every valid `CloudEvent` has attributes named `type` and `source`.
 Triggers allow you to specify interest in specific `CloudEvents` by matching its `type` and `source`.

-In this case, the `Trigger` you created searches for all `CloudEvents` of `type` `foo` and sends them to the event consumer `foo-display`.
+In this case, the `Trigger` you created searches for all `CloudEvents` of `type` `greeting` and sends them to the event consumer `hello-display`.

 2. To add the second `Trigger`, enter the following command: